-Importing Data Supported Data Formats One of the defining characteristics of Global Mapper is the volume and variety of file formats that can be imported into the software.
-In the current version, over 300 file-types are supported, including all common spatial formats, such as ESRI shapefiles, KML files, MrSID imagery, and LiDAR point clouds.
+Supported Data Formats

+One of the defining characteristics of Global Mapper is the volume and variety of file formats that can be imported into the software.
+In the current version, over 300 file-types are supported, including all common spatial formats, such as ESRI shapefiles, KML files, MrSID imagery, and lidar point clouds.
 If Global Mapper doesn't support your data, contact Blue Marble and the software development team will determine if the format is compatible.
-A list of the currently supported formats Global Mapper Help system.
-Importing Vector, Raster, and Elevation Layers There are several ways to import data into Global Mapper: the File > Open Data File(s) command, the Open Data File(s) button in the File Toolbar; or the Ctrl+O keyboard shortcut.
+A list of the currently supported formats is available in the Global Mapper Help pages.

+Importing Vector, Raster, and Elevation Layers

+There are several ways to import data into Global Mapper: the File > Open Data File(s) command, the Open Data File (s) button in the File Toolbar; or the Ctrl+O keyboard shortcut.
 In each case, you will be prompted to browse to the required file to initiate the import process.

-Aside from text files, as noted below, all vector, raster, and elevation formats are imported using the same dialog box and the same procedure.
+Most formats of vector, raster, and elevation formats are imported using the same dialog box and the same procedure.
+Text files are a common exception that require some additional user input.
 Global Mapper is able to differentiate the various formats and automatically assigns each to the appropriate overlay type.
 If required, you may be asked to define the coordinate parameters, to verify the data format for files with unconventional suffixes, or to manual rectify the file if there is no inherent geographic reference information.
-For more information on the rectification process, see page 10.

 When importing, it is possible to select multiple files by holding down the Ctrl or Shift key while selecting the required files in the Open dialog box.
-Alternatively, you can open all compatible files in a specified folder or directory tree using the File>Open All Files in a Directory Tree command.
+Alternatively, you can open all compatible files in a specified folder or directory tree using the File > Open All Files in a Directory Tree command.

 Finally, and perhaps most conveniently, you can simply drag and drop a compatible file onto the Global Mapper window to automatically initiate the import process.

-Importing Text Files Text files containing a list of coordinate values can be imported into Global Mapper and used to create points, lines, or area features.
+Importing Text Files

+Text files containing a list of coordinate values can be imported into Global Mapper and used to create points, lines, or area features.
 To initiate the text file import process, use the File > Open Generic Text File(s) command.

 After selecting the required file, you will be prompted to assign certain parameters for the imported file such as the order and format of the coordinate values, the number of header rows in the file, and whether or not to import accompanying attributes.

-Importing Data (continued) Georectifying Image Files
+Georectifying Image Files